-&lt;sup>8 See Appendix 1 for experimental instructions.
+8 See Appendix 1 for experimental instructions.

-&lt;sup>9 These migrants consist of unaccompanied minors, women migrating on their own, and family units.
+9 We include a small paragraph to describe the caravan: "These migrants consist of unaccompanied minors, women migrating on their own, and family units.
 Your donation will be "directly administered by migrant leaders and volunteers from Pueblo Sin Fronteras who are accompanying the caravan through Mexico".
 At the conclusion of our study, we add all the donations together and send them to Undocumedia and submit the donations as an anonymous donor.
-At the end of this study, we also provide them with a link to the fundraising website for Immigrants in 2018 Refugee Caravan so they can learn more about the organization.
+At the end of this study, we also provide them with a link to the fundraising website for Immigrants in 2018 Refugee Caravan so they can learn more about the organization."

-&lt;sup>10 According to the website of Pueblo Sin Fronteras (English: Village without Borders), Pueblo Sin Fronteras is "a transborder organization made up of human rights defenders of diverse nationalities and immigration statuses that promotes accompaniment, humanitarian assistance, leadership development, recognition of human rights, and coordination of know-your-rights training along migrant routes, as well as monitoring and raising awareness of human rights abuses against migrants and refugees in Mexico and the United States."
+10 According to the website of Pueblo Sin Fronteras (English: Village without Borders), Pueblo Sin Fronteras is "a transborder organization made up of human rights defenders of diverse nationalities and immigration statuses that promotes accompaniment, humanitarian assistance, leadership development, recognition of human rights, and coordination of know-your-rights training along migrant routes, as well as monitoring and raising awareness of human rights abuses against migrants and refugees in Mexico and the United States."